 A collaborative approach fosters active engagement and shared responsibility between the supervisor and supervisee.
 Instead of solely providing directives, supervisors should involve supervisees in discussions, brainstorming, and problem-solving.

 This approach empowers supervisees to take ownership of their development and decision-making.
-Using something like the Seven Eyed model of supervision can support this by looking at each view points and giving a rounded experience of supervision.
+Using something like the Seven-Eyed model of supervision can support this by looking at each viewpoint and giving a rounded experience of supervision.

 The bulk of the session involves detailed discussions about client cases.
 These discussions allow supervisees to explore situations, consider alternative approaches, and learn from real-life examples.